Q: Does filing a Property Tax Return appeal my valuation?

 - The Income Approach is based on the capitalization of income generated by the property.

-Q: Can I appeal my valuation via e-mail or facsimile (fax)?
+Q: Can I appeal my valuation via email or fax?

 Q: What happens once I appeal my valuation?